Annus mirabilis papers: Special relativity

 Einstein's "Zur Elektrodynamik bewegter Körper" ("On the Electrodynamics of Moving Bodies"), his third paper that year, was received on 30 June and published 26 September.
 It reconciles Maxwell's equations for electricity and magnetism with the laws of mechanics by introducing major changes to mechanics close to the speed of light.
 This later became known as Einstein's special theory of relativity.

 The paper mentions the names of only five other scientists: Isaac Newton, James Clerk Maxwell, Heinrich Hertz, Christian Doppler, and Hendrik Lorentz.
 It does not have any references to any other publications.
 Many of the ideas had already been published by others, as detailed in history of special relativity and relativity priority dispute.
-However, Einstein's paper introduces a theory of time, distance, mass, and energy that was consistent with electromagnetism, but omitted the force of gravity.
+However, Einstein's paper introduces a theory of time, distance, mass, and energy that was consistent with electromagnetism, but omitted gravity.

 At the time, it was known that Maxwell's equations, when applied to moving bodies, led to asymmetries (moving magnet and conductor problem), and that it had not been possible to discover any motion of the Earth relative to the aether.
 Einstein puts forward two postulates to explain these observations.
 First, he applies the principle of relativity, which states that the laws of physics remain the same for any non-accelerating frame of reference (called an inertial reference frame), to the laws of electrodynamics and optics as well as mechanics.
 In the second postulate, Einstein proposes that the speed of light has the same value in all frames of reference, independent of the state of motion of the emitting body.